ethereum-boilerplate/ethereum-boilerplate/V2 Requirements.md

 We would like to level up this whole repo by doing the following:

 1) Rebuild using TS
+2) Use Moralis SDK v2
-2) Use web3uikit for UI
+3) Use web3uikit for UI
-3) Have storyboard
+4) Have storyboard
-4) have amotic design and folder structure
+5) have amotic design and folder structure
-5) Have tests
+6) Have tests